REVIEW: INGROWN @ BARONS COURT THEATRE

 This is where he can be alone with his thoughts, without interference.

-Because of the hectic nature of his mind, it is perhaps at times difficult at times to follow exactly his journey, but it is essentially an easy watch.
+Because of the hectic nature of his mind, it is perhaps at times difficult to follow exactly the path of his journey, but it is essentially an easy watch.

 I didn't expect it to be as funny as it was and there were some real laugh out loud moments throughout.